finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlDesignApi.md

             try
             {
-                // [EXPERIMENTAL] PutIntellisense: Generate a set of possible intellisense prompts given a SQL snip-it (in need not yet be valid) and cursor location
+                // PutIntellisense: Generate a set of possible intellisense prompts given a SQL snip-it (in need not yet be valid) and cursor location
                 IntellisenseResponse result = apiInstance.PutIntellisense(intellisenseRequest);
                 Debug.WriteLine(result);
             }